devon96/openJudge/README.md

 Scoring
 -------

+Scoring can be set to two () of the options.
+You can select desired options in scoring.json of your ContestData

+**legacy**

 This is still the same.
 The score is determined by `(total - correct_valid) / total` attempts on a question by everyone at any given time.
 Only the first correct attempt by a person on a question counts for the `correct_valid`.
 Subsequent correct answers are considered wrong.

 This leads to very few ties.

+**simplified**

+Modified version which is based on a simple rule.
+First (correct) submission recieves 1 point.
+Every subsequent correct submission is smaller by 0.1.
+So 2nd corect submission gets 0.9, 3rd gets 0.8 all the way down to 0.5 where the score is capped at.

 Todo